jonnygoespro/game-of-life-rust/README.md

-# Monorepo: Game of Life
+# Game of Life

 This repository contains a monorepo setup for a Game of Life implementation, featuring:
 - **Rust**: The core logic implemented in Rust, compiled to WebAssembly.
-- **Frontend**: A JavaScript/TypeScript-based frontend to render and interact with the Game of Life.
+- **Frontend**: A plain JavaScript-based frontend to render and interact with the Game of Life.

 ## Folder Structure
 ```